Home Depot To Close Hot Dog Stands At All Michigan Stores

 The Facebook post has over 8,000 shares with thousands of comments from users talking about how they are sad to see the hot dog stands go.

-The Detroit Free Press reported that Home Depot spokesperson Christina Cornell said, “In March 2020, our in-store food vendors were asked to close for the safety of customers and associates, and the decision has been made to suspend food vendor operations in Michigan so we can focus on serving customers with their home improvement needs.”MORE NEWS: Suspect Charged In Fatal Front Porch Shooting In Detroit
+The Detroit Free Press reported that Home Depot spokesperson Christina Cornell said, “In March 2020, our in-store food vendors were asked to close for the safety of customers and associates, and the decision has been made to suspend food vendor operations in Michigan so we can focus on serving customers with their home improvement needs.”MORE NEWS: Detroit-Area Water Leader Quitting Weeks After Floods

 © 2021 CBS Broadcasting Inc. All Rights Reserved.
 This material may not be published, broadcast, rewritten, or redistributed.